omnichal/Input-Screen/README.md

-# sunandan_s_application2

 <div>
   <h1 align="center">Getting Started with Flutter 🚀 </h1>
   <strong>
-    Generated with ❤️ from DhiWise
+    Generated with ❤️ by Om
   </strong>
   <p>
     This is the documentation of Flutter Applications.